If you’re at risk of eviction, follow our tips to prevent being evicted without a hearing. Click here for details.

 WHAT ARE THE PENALTIES IF THE LEASING COMPANY VIOLATES THE LAW?

-If the leasing company fails to give you the required information, or does so improperly, you may sue for damages equal to 25% of the total of the monthly payments (but not less than $100 nor more than $1000) plus any actual damages which are suffered.
+Under federal law, if the leasing company fails to give you the required information, or does so improperly, you may sue for damages equal to 25% of the total of the monthly payments (but not less than $100 nor more than $1000) plus any actual damages which are suffered.
 15 U.S.C.
 1667d(b) & 1640 (a)(2) (A).
 If an advertisement violates law you may sue the leasing company for your actual damages.
 15 U.S.C.
 1667d(b).
 In any successful lawsuit you may also recover your court costs and reasonable attorneys fees.
 15 U.S.C.
 1640 (a) (3).
 You must sue within one year of the termination of the lease agreement.
 15 U.S.C.
 1667d(c).
 The law also provides criminal penalties for violators.

 IS THE DEALER REQUIRED TO DISCLOSE WHETHER THE VEHICLE IS A "SALVAGE VEHICLE"?